Multi-Robot Navigation in Social Mini-Games: Definitions, Taxonomy, and Algorithms: SMGLib

+SMGLib is a simulation environment designed to connect theoretical analysis with practical applications for MRN in SMGs.
+SMGLib provides access to run diverse simulations for existing path planners in SMG scenarios, analyses the results, and compare with other motion planners to know the efficacy of these planners on the given benchmark scenarios (sec~\ref{sec:benchmark_scenarios}).
+The library includes a variety of real-world scenarios imitating the social navigation, including both static and dynamic scenarios.

+While SMGLib is an extensible library with work in progress, in this subsection, we present the comparative analysis for the benchmarking of some MRNs in terms of their safety, smoothness, invasiveness, deadlock handling capability, and efficiency in SMGs.
+The analysis is done with two-agent setup in a static environment, which includes the scenarios Doorway, Intersection, and Hallway.
+The comparison is carried out using five evaluation metrics (sec.~\ref{sec:evaluation_metrics}) (Average $\triangle V$, Makespan Ratio, Path Deviation, Success-Rate, and Flow-rate), which gives an idea about the effectiveness of each MRN.

 \textbf{\textit{SMGLib Design}}: The design of SMGLib includes a command-line interface, which makes it easy to test different scenarios for different motion-planners, quickly.
 The library is also extensible, thus allowing the researchers to adapt the library to their specific needs without the usual complexity.
 SMGLib offers interactive elements for defining the simulation space and agent characteristics.
 The user can select the number of agents and their state parameters, the motion-planner, type of SMG to test on, the evaluation capabilities to save the log, evaluation metrics and generate the plots.
-Table~\ref{tab:method_option} gives details of these options with the supported values.

 \\ \textbf{\textit{Working Example}}: To demonstrate SMGLib's working, we present a scenario using the Social-ORCA algorithm.
 In our example, the user starts by setting up the simulation with a given MRN algorithm (Social-ORCA in Fig.~\ref{fig:terminal_method_selection}).
 The GUI then asks the user to select the benchmark scenario (e.g. doorway, hallway, intersection), for which the user selected option-1 as shown in Fig.~\ref{fig:terminal_env_selection}.
 Finally, the terminal asks the user to input the number of agents, followed by initial and target positions for each agent on a 2D grid (Fig.~\ref{fig:doorway_config_three_robots}).
 As the simulation runs, SMGLib renders the agent's trajectories in real-time.
 Figures~\ref{fig:smglib_phases} (a-e) show an example of three agents navigating the doorway, thus demonstrating Social ORCA's collision avoidance capability, efficiency in path-finding, and deadlock avoidance.
 The agents, shown as dynamic entities that adjust their paths in response to the other agents, reach their respective goals at the end of the simulation run.
 Frame c shows an example of a close encounter, but due to the efficacy and responsiveness of the algorithm for handling deadlocks, the agents finish reaching their respective goals.